 There is a lot of work that I’m proud of from my time at Sonic.
 Most of it was related to the mobile app.
 But some the most far-reaching, and most challenging work was related to customer Check In.
 It started as a change to the original mobile payment process, and evolved into a model that would support mobile ordering and the overall personalized on-lot experience.

 When I first started working on the app at Sonic, the mobile payment process was a bit convoluted.
-You had to type in a 6-digit code displayed at the end of your order on the screen.
+You had to type in a 6-digit code displayed on the screen at the end of your order.
 We watched many users struggle to copy down the code, and operators writing it on receipts for users at the drive thru.
 It was just too complicated for the value it was providing (which was evident in the user adoption).
 When we redesigned the app, we knew this process needed to be simplified.

 We were able to simplify the payment experience, and extend it to seamlessly support the soon to be built Order Ahead pick-up process – we called the new process Check In.